By Molly J. Anderson-Childers | Updated June 9, 2018

 A: I would say know the market well.
 Most people think it's enough to write a cute story with nice illustrations, but it's not.
 I have watched many people walk away disappointed from a conference thinking they had the next best seller, only to be told there was no interest.
 As with any other industry, the children's book market is a business, too.
 Popular themes and subjects from this year may not be popular by next year.
 You really need to know and understand the market to be successful.
 Did I mention that a little luck usually helps, too?

 Q: How do you deal with the "business" aspects of your career?
 Do you have a literary agent, accountant, or business manager?
-Please give our readers some advice on choosing the right people to represent their work.
+What advice would you give for those choosing the right people to represent their work?

 A: My husband and I both have sales and marketing backgrounds, so we both play a part in that aspect of my writing.
 Promotion is a very important aspect of selling books.
 So, I would strongly suggest a writer find someone to promote them if they don't have experience in that area.